danpeirce/MCP601/readme.md

 # MCP601 on Breadboard

+  * {just exploring what can be done at this point} *

-This project started as an exploration of using 3D parts broaght together from different sources.
+This project started as an exploration of using 3D parts brought together from different sources.

 * A solderless breadboard derived from this project Customizable Parametric OpenSCAD Breadboard [https://www.thingiverse.com/thing:3057115](https://www.thingiverse.com/thing:3057115)